bradmartin333/bradmartin333.github.io/tips-and-tricks/README.md

-### The purpose of this page is list my favorite tools and to have an easy to access cheatsheet for the snippets of code that I frequently use
+## The purpose of this page is list my favorite tools and to have an easy to access cheatsheet for the snippets of code that I frequently use

-# Other Tools
+#### I am very excited for CLI AI tools so that I can automate my workflow even more <- (copilot wrote that last bit for me)

 - [insect](https://insect.sh/): high precision scientific calculator with full support for physical units
 - [typst](https://typst.app/): like [overleaf](https://overleaf.com/), but with optimizations and built with rust
 - [proton](https://proton.me/): a great alternative to google's environment